 To replace the fuel filter, wipe around the fuel cap and remove it.
 Use a clean bent wire to hook the fuel line and filter to pull it out of the fuel tank.
 Hold onto the fuel line and ring clip in one hand while pulling the filter out of the line with the other hand.

 Don’t lose the ring clip.
 Keep it on the fuel line and slide the new fuel filter into the line.
 Make sure the fuel filter is securely attached to the filter using the ring clip.
 Place the fuel filter inside the tank.
 Reinstall the fuel cap.

 6. Check the Fuel System in a Husqvarna Chainsaw

-Check the condition of the fuel system components including the fuel tank, fuel lines and fuel cap.
+Check the condition of the fuel system components including the fuel tank, fuel lines, and fuel cap.
 If you find any leaks or cracks, replace the items.

-Check the fuel cap seal to make sure it is sealing and fuel will not leak out of the cap area.
+Check the fuel cap seal to make sure it is sealing and the fuel will not leak out of the cap area.
 Do not operate your Husqvarna chainsaw if you find a fuel leak until it is repaired.

 7. Fill the Bar and Chain Oil Tank on a Husqvarna Chainsaw

 Use a Husqvarna bar and chain oil or other standard bar and chain oil to fill the chain oil tank.
 When using the saw in very cold temperatures, the oil will thicken and become tackier.